-- (52) State aid measures notified and assessed under this Communication are intended to support undertakings active in the EU that are affected by the Russian military aggression and/or the consequences of the economic sanctions imposed and of the retaliatory counter measures taken, for example by Russia.
-The aid measures may not in any way be used to undermine the intended effects of sanctions imposed by the EU or its international partners and must be in full compliance with the anti-circumvention rules of the applicable regulations53.
-In particular, it must be avoided that natural persons or entities subject to the sanctions benefit directly or indirectly from any such measures54. - (53)State aid measures falling within the scope of this Communication may be cumulated with one another in line with the requirements in the specific sections of this Communication.
-State aid measures covered by this Communication may be cumulated with aid under de minimis Regulations55 or with aid under Block Exemption Regulations56 provided the provisions and cumulation rules of those Regulations are respected.
-State aid measures covered by this Communication may be cumulated with aid granted under the COVID-19 Temporary Framework57, provided their respective cumulation rules are respected.
-When Member States grant to the same beneficiary loans or guarantees under the COVID-19 Temporary Framework as well as and under this Communication and when the overall amount of the loan principal is calculated on the basis of self-declared liquidity needs of the beneficiary, the Member States must ensure that those liquidity needs are covered only once with aid.
-Likewise, aid under this Communication may be cumulated with aid under Article 107(2)(b) TFEU but there may be no overcompensation of damage suffered by the beneficiary.
+- (57) The Commission sets out in this Communication the criteria for the compatibility assessment it will apply in principle to the aid granted by Member States in this context under Article 107(3)(b) TFEU.
+Member States must therefore show that the State aid measures notified to the Commission and falling within the scope of this Communication are necessary, appropriate and proportionate to remedy a serious disturbance in the economy of the Member State concerned and that all the requirements of this Communication are fulfilled. - (58) State aid measures notified and assessed under this Communication are intended to support undertakings active in the EU that are affected by the Russian military aggression and/or its consequences.
+The aid measures may not in any way be used to undermine the intended effects of sanctions imposed by the EU or its international partners and must be in full compliance with the anti-circumvention rules of the applicable regulations58.
+In particular, it must be avoided that natural persons or entities subject to the sanctions benefit directly or indirectly from any such measures59. - (59) State aid measures falling within the scope of this Communication may be cumulated with one another in line with the requirements in the specific sections of this Communication.
+State aid measures covered by this Communication may be cumulated with aid under de minimis Regulations60 or with aid under Block Exemption Regulations61 provided the provisions and cumulation rules of those Regulations are respected.
+State aid measures covered by this Communication may be cumulated with aid granted under the COVID-19 Temporary Framework62, provided